Free Prolog Compilers and Interpreters

 This Prolog compiler complies with the ISO standard for Prolog (with useful extensions like global variables, ability to interface with the operating system, etc) and produces a native binary that can be run standalone.
 It is smart enough to avoid linking unused built-in predicates.
 It also has an interactive interpreter and a Prolog debugger as well as a low-level WAM debugger.
 You can interface with C code (both ways).
 Platforms supported include Linux (i86), SunOS (sparc) and Solaris (sparc).

 This is a 16 bit MSDOS implementation of Prolog that is no longer being maintained or supported.
-It is a traditional Edinburgh system, where you are placed in a traditional Prolog console to enter queries, etc. Note that it does not come with any documentation.
+It is a traditional Edinburgh system, where you are placed in a traditional Prolog console to enter queries, etc. The program is for non-commercial use only, and does not come with any documentation.
 (You probably should try other free implementations with better documentation and support.)

 The freeware version of this compiler requires you to distribute the sources of your code since it does not allow you to save the compiled executable to disk.
 The compiler currently runs on Windows 95/NT, and a version for Unix and Macintosh is supposed to be in the works.